huggingface/blog/quanto-introduction.md

 save_file(model.state_dict(), 'model.safetensors')
 ```

-In order to be able to reload these weights, you also need to store the quantized
+In order to reload these weights, you also need to store the quantized
-model quantization map.
+models quantization map.

 ```python
 import json